CSU-CS414-WareWolves/cs414-f18-001-WareWolves/P3/WareWolves_development_doc.md

 ### Testing

 - Run the command `mvn test`
-- Alternatively, you can run individual junit test cases from src/test/java/client
+- Alternatively, you can run individual JUnit test cases from src/test/java/client